Here is a short review of a book that i’ve just finished, which inspired me to pull together a number of related themes.

 I believe that all storytelling should be honest (not necessarily factually true), have a purpose and meaning (however trivial it may appear to others), and be open to criticism.
 The latter is important in that it allows stories to evolve, to be adapted and retold in a free society.

-Ultimately, it is the responsibility of the reader(s) to gauge the truthfulness and value of any story based on its merits and their needs and expectations, and that covers a meme, blogpost, news article, oral history, marketing message, business requirement, or film score etc.) In an early scene from the brilliant film Birdman the troubled Michael Keaton character has a postcard on his dressing room mirror which says,
+Ultimately, it is the responsibility of the reader, listener or consumer to gauge the truthfulness and value of any story based on its merits and their needs and expectations, and that covers a meme, blogpost, news article, oral history, marketing message, business requirement, or film score etc. In an early scene from the brilliant film Birdman the troubled Michael Keaton character has a postcard on his dressing room mirror which says,

 A thing is a thing, not what is said of that thing